guojing0/guojing0.github.io/about-me.md

 title: About
 ---

-I am **Jing Guo**, currently in *Budapest Semesters in Mathematics* in Hungary.
-I will be back at University of Utah in Fall, 2019, majoring in Mathematics with minor in Computer Science (though I was once a Computer Science major).
-Prior to studying in Budapest, I studied mathematics in *Math in Moscow* in Russia.
+I am **Jing Guo**, currently a senior majoring in Mathematics with minor in Computer Science (though I was a Computer Science major once).
+Prior to studying in Utah, I studied mathematics in *Budapest Semesters in Mathematics* in Hungary and *Math in Moscow* in Russia.
+Here is an [article](http://www.math.utah.edu/about/news/Studying-Abroad-Dylan-Johnson-and-Jing-Guo.php) on my experience in both programs on the website of math department of University of Utah.

-In my spare time, I enjoy classical music, reading, programming, running, and thinking.

 I have been writing blogs since 2009.

-Note: Yes, I want to do a Ph.D. in Mathematics, so my CV is [here](/Jing_Guo-CV.pdf) and on the right.

-Here is an [article](http://www.math.utah.edu/about/news/Studying-Abroad-Dylan-Johnson-and-Jing-Guo.php) about my experience in Math in Moscow and Budapest Semesters in Math programs on the website of math department of University of Utah.

 Running
 =====